jonmikeli/docs/iot/docs/iot-elgato-streamdeck-tests.md

 > [!IMPORTANT]
 >
-> Be sure that Docker is running on your computer.
+> Be sure that Docker is running on your computer before using the simulators.

 ## Configuration